vuejs/it.vuejs.org/src/api/index.md

 - **Dettagli:**

-  The DOM elemento that the Vue instance is managing.
+  The DOM elemento that the istanza di Vue is managing.
 Note that for [Istanza Frammentatas](/guide/components.html#Fragment_Instance), `vm.$el` will return an anchor node that indicates the starting position of the fragment.

 ### vm.$opzioni